GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ## 1. What Is Torq?

-Torq is the physical unit of markup in Robonomic Lingo — and the physical anchor of value in AI-driven production systems.
+Torq is the physical unit of markup in Robonomic Lingo — and the scalar of value creation in AI-driven production systems.

 It links **information processing**, **energy expenditure**, and **economic output**.

+The RoboTorq is a unit of currency derived from the physical units of energized AI token throughput.

 ---